Nico-AP/django-package-template/README.md

 # Django Package Template

-This repository provides a template for a Django applications that is intended to be packaged and distributed through PyPI.
+This repository provides a template for a Django application that is intended to be packaged and distributed through PyPI.

 ## Features